 Research Tuesdays goes virtual

 The University of Adelaide is monitoring the COVID-19 situation, and continues to take action in line with the latest Federal Government announcements.
-As result Research Tuesdays will transition to virtual lectures through Zoom and Facebook Live.
+As a result Research Tuesdays will offer both in-person and virtual access through Zoom and Facebook Live.

-A virtual Research Tuesdays will enable audiences to continue to experience the lectures in a safe and healthy environment.
-The lectures will remain on the second Tuesday of the month, with the next lecture live streamed on Tuesday 11 August, 5.30-6.30pm.
+A virtual Research Tuesdays experience will enable audiences to continue to experience the lectures in a safe and healthy environment.
+The lectures will remain on the second Tuesday of the month, with the next lecture live streamed on Tuesday 9 February, 5.30-6.30pm.

 Curious?
 Sign up to receive monthly invitations and updates on our Research Tuesdays event programme.